Niclasapdk/algorithms/lecture4/exercise.md

 Løsning:
 By letting $m = 2^{⌈lg(n)⌉}$ and augmenting the $n × n$ matrix with zeros in the additional $(m−n)$ rows  and  columns,  we  can  effortlessly  apply  our  original  recursive  algorithm  to  the  new $m × m$ matrix where m is an exact power of 2:

 - b.
 Give a recurrence describing its running time.

+Løsning:
+It is the same because it pads the uneven matrices so they still divide by 2 so you still get your base case of 2x2

 - c.
-Argues that it has $\Theta(𝑛3)$ worst case time complexity.
+Argues that it has $\Theta(𝑛^3)$ worst case time complexity.

+Løsning:
+Because it's still the same recurrence it must have the same worst case time complexity still.

 - d.
 Implement the generalized MATRIX-MULTIPLY-RECURSIVE algorithm in a.
 Does your implementation work as expected?